 As a teen, I could play a mean game of pong.
 My handwriting was absolutely gorgeous and I wrote the best letters.
-I drove my Pinto with a stick shift like a pro.
+I drove my ugly puke green Pinto station wagon with a stick shift like a pro.
 No one was faster at shorthand than me in high school.

 Forget Quicken, spellcheck, and a calculator.
 I balanced a checkbook beautifully in minutes, my spelling was impeccable, and I made change from cash in my head.

 I could even find a book at the library using a card catalog and the decimal system.

 Alas, all these talents have gone to waste.
 Technology has sadly left me in the dust.